-“From life’s school of war: what does not kill me makes me stronger.”
+Out of life's school of war: what does not destroy me, makes me stronger.

 I haven’t fully appreciated what those words meant, prior to now.
 I have learned that aside from experience, there is another important aspect, that life teaches us—survival.
 When we are at the brink of collapse, breakdown, or even death, the most important things in our life flash before our eyes.